 A statistical technique that provides estimates of this nature is logistic regression.
 In logistic regression, the dependent measure is a binary group (in this case problem gambler vs. non-problem gambler) and the predictors can be any meaningfully ordered variables.
 In this case, the indicators and behaviours were recoded so that responses of rarely through to always were coded 1, and Never = 0.
 The analysis therefore involved sets of binary predictors (0, 1, person does, or does not produce the behaviour) and a binary dependent variable (0 = Non-problem gambler, 1 = Problem gambler).
 A series of 7 analyses were conducted using items in each of the different indicator categories: 1.
 Frequency, duration and intensity, 2.
 Impaired control, 3.
 Social behaviours, 4.
 Raising funds and chasing, 5.
 Emotional responses, 6.
 Alcohol use, and 7.
 Irrational Attributions.
 For example, for impaired control, only those items relating to impaired control (see table 5.14) were entered into that model.
-The advantage of multivariate regression techniques is that they allow one to determine the best predictors of gambler status.
-In effect, the many variables identified as univariate predictors of gambler status can be narrowed down to identify the strongest predictors after taking account for relationships that exist between the different predictors themselves.
+The advantage of multivariate regression techniques is that they allow one to determine the best predictors of gambler status can be narrowed down to identify the strongest predictors after taking account for relationships that exist between the different predictors themselves.